 A Short Introduction about Marcia

-Residencies in the US include: The Grail in Cornwall-on-Hudson, NY; The Archie Bray Foundation in Helena, Montana; Mary Anderson Center in St. Francisville, IN. funded by a; The Clay Studio in Phila; Other residencies outside the US include Banff Center in Alberta, CA.; The Straumur Artists’ Commune in Hafnjorfordur, Iceland; La Meridiana in Italy; AIR Vallauris, France; CRETA Rome, Italy.
-Other international experiences include: a 12-month Fulbright Research Award to Spain ’85-85 documenting traditional practices of Folk potters in 48 rural locations; participating in the first Artists exchange with the former Soviet Union in ’91 at Dzintari in Jurmala, Latvia; presenting research on medieval imagery at the conference Camino de Santiago, Via de la Plata in Zamora, Spain ’91; two month-long ceramics symposiums in Tashkent, Uzbekistan in ’92 and ’93; a Fulbright research and teaching award to the Tashkent Institute of the Arts in ’94; teaching workshops in Spain from ’95-99 and in Italy from 2001-2017; participating in symposia at El Torn 2016 and La Meridiana 2018..
-She has presented at NCECA on four separate occasions.
+Residencies in the US include: The Grail in Cornwall-on-Hudson, NY; The Archie Bray Foundation in Helena, Montana; Mary Anderson Center in St. Francisville, IN.; The Clay Studio in Phila; Other residencies outside the US include Banff Center in Alberta, Canada; The Straumur Artists’ Commune in Hafnjorfordur, Iceland; La Meridiana in Italy; AIR Vallauris, France; CRETA Rome, Italy.
+Other international experiences include: a 12-month Fulbright Research Award to Spain ’85-85 documenting traditional practices of Folk potters in 48 rural locations; participating in the first Artists exchange with the former Soviet Union in ’91 at Dzintari in Jurmala, Latvia at the invitation of Petras Martinson; presenting as an invited speaker on medieval imagery at the conference Camino de Santiago, Via de la Plata in Zamora, Spain ’91; two month-long ceramics symposia in Tashkent, Uzbekistan in ’92 and ’93; a Fulbright research and teaching award to the Tashkent Institute of the Arts in ’94; teaching workshops in Spain from ’95-99 and in Italy from 2001-present; participating in symposia at El Torn in Barcelona 2016 and La Meridiana, Tuscany, Italy 2018..
+She has presented at NCECA on four separate occasions and will be presenting on an NCECA panel, How Low can you Go?, in Minneapolis in 2019.

 Welcome to my Webpage